Admissions

 *For combined Human Anatomy & Physiology classes, a two-course sequence—two semesters or one full year—at a 200 level or higher is recommended.

-• Earned an overall grade point average of at least 3.2 on a 4.0 scale for all science courses.
-For a list of all course subjects factored into the science GPA view CASPA’s course subject list.
+• A minimum overall grade point average of at least 3.2 on a 4.0 scale for all science courses is also required.
+For a list of all course subjects factored into the science GPA view CASPA's course subject list.

 • The purpose of accruing patient care experience is to ensure the applicant has adequate exposure to the health care system, patients, and the role of a physician assistant.